SNGao/ML-MCPD-Exposure/README.md

 The code is organized into three main parts:

 1. **Data Cleaning and Exploration**: This section focuses on cleaning the data and exploring its characteristics.
+Highlight the importance of interaction term between DHPMA and covariates in the MLR and GAM models.
-2. **Visualization of Associations**: Here, we use machine learning methods with default parameters to visualize the associations between internal biomarkers and external exposure.
+2. **Parameters Optimization**: Here, we optimized parameters of machine learning method to overcome overfitting and better understand the associations between internal biomarkers and external exposure.
-3. **Prediction Performance Analysis**: This part evaluates the prediction performance of different machine learning methods with optimized hyper-parameters.
+5. **Association Analysis**: This part evaluates the internal and external associations using optimized ML models in randomly segmented data sets.

 The research data is not publicly available.
 However, those interested can use their own data to replicate the analyses.